duckdb/duckdb-web/docs/guides/data_viewers/tableau.md

 Also, check that there is only one version of the driver installed as there are multiple filenames in use.

 * MacOS Desktop.
   * [Download](https://github.com/duckdb/duckdb/suites/14840102996/artifacts/845094935) the DuckDB JDBC driver.
-This will a file called `duckdb_jdbc-osx-universal.jar`.
+This will be a file called `duckdb_jdbc-osx-universal.jar`.
   * Copy it to the `~/Library/Tableau/Drivers/` folder.
 * Windows Desktop.
   * [Download](https://github.com/duckdb/duckdb/suites/14840102996/artifacts/845094936) the DuckDB JDBC driver.
 This will be a file called `duckdb_jdbc.jar`.